ankitjha-webdev/angular-starter/README.md

 By adhering to these guidelines, we can maintain a well-organized and collaborative development environment.
 If you have any questions or encounter issues, please refer to this documentation or reach out to the project team.

-## Issues with Husky?

-If you are experiencing difficulties while committing or pushing your solution, we recommend checking Issue #5 or the issues in the Husky repository for a more detailed understanding of reported problems.

-Husky plays a crucial role in code quality control, and issues related to it can impact the development workflow.
-Make sure to review discussions in the issues to find solutions or relevant information about any specific problem you might be facing.

-Remember, transparent and collaborative communication is key to overcoming challenges and continuously improving the development environment.
-We are here to help ensure a positive experience with the Angular V17 Template.

----

 Feel free to tailor this draft to fit the specifics of your project and documentation style.